ckormanyos/boost_math_test_qemu/README.md

 Here are sample commands for building and linking one of the tests.
 Let's take, for instance, the test case `boost_math_test_qemu_cbrt_tgamma.cpp`.

-### Prerequisite: Get the Embedded Compiler
+### Prerequisites: The Embedded Compiler and Boost Math/Multiprecision

-For build and link, the prerequisite is is to get (via `wget`) the embedded compiler.
+  - For build and link, the main prerequisite is to get (via `wget`) the embedded compiler.
 Let's place this, for for example, in a self-created directory called `emu_env` within the root directory of the repo `boost_math_test_qemu`.
+  - A second prerequisite is to get and provide the include path of the Boost Math and Multiprecision headers.
+In the command below, these is in the command-fragment `-I../boost-root`, but you can use a different location.

 ```sh
 cd boost_math_test_qemu